Why the US needs to reconsider roundabouts

-Roads existed long before the invention of the car, and whether cities and towns evolved naturally or were planned along a New York-style grid system, horse and buggies didn't cause a significant amount of congestion.
-While we have examples of traffic circles dating back to the 1700's, the need for dedicated structures to accommodate motor vehicles wouldn't present itself until many big cities were already built.
+Roads existed long before the invention of the car, and whether cities and towns evolved naturally or were planned along a New York-style grid system, horses and buggies didn't cause a significant amount of congestion.
+While we have examples of traffic circles dating back to the 1700s, the need for dedicated structures to accommodate motor vehicles wouldn't present itself until many big cities were already built.

 The first modern roundabout designed for cars wouldn't come until 1905 with New York's Columbus Circle, and the concept wouldn't really catch on until 60 years later.
 By the time the United States started building new towns around cars, intersections had become the crossing junction of choice.

 But as soon as cars and pedestrians began to share streets, the possibility of danger prompted the invention of the stop sign in 1915 and the electric stoplight three years later.
 Ironically, all these precautions may have made intersections even more treacherous.
 The theory of “risk compensation" suggests that people act more recklessly the safer they believe themselves to be.
 Traffic engineer and roundabout advocate Hans Monderman seems to subscribe to this theory: